wdmeida/cine_vertentes_app/README.md

 # Cine Vertentes PWA

-## Projeto
+## Project

-App desenvolvido para listar os filmes em cartas nos cinemas da região dos Campos das Vertentes, na zona da mata de Minas Gerais.
-O app, lista os filmes em cartaz no [Cine Plaza](https://www.cineplaza.com.br) e [Cine Glória](http://www.cinegloria.com) localizados nas respectivas cidades de Barbacena e São João Del Rey.
+App developed to list the films in the cinemas of the region of "Campos das Vertentes", in the "Zona da Mata" of Minas Gerais.
+The app lists the movies on the [Cine Plaza](https://www.cineplaza.com.br) and [Cine Glória](http://www.cinegloria.com) located in the respectives cities of Barbacena and São João Del Rey.

-O app é um PWA, o que possibilita que o mesmo possa ser instalado em dispositivos móveis e atualmente encontra-se em fase de modificação do layout e adaptação para que possa funcionar completamente offline.
+The app is a PWA, which allows it to be installed on mobile devices and is currently the process of modifying the layout and adaptation so that it can function completely offline.

-O mesmo pode ser acessado através do link abaixo:
+The same can be accessed through the link below:

 * [Cine Vertentes PWA](http://cine-vertentes-app.firebaseapp.com/)

 ## API

-O app consome as informações obtidas em uma API desenvolvida em Node JS, através das seguintes URLs:
+The app consumes the information obtained an API developed in Node JS through the following URLs:

 * [Cine Gloria](https://cinevertentes.herokuapp.com/api/v1/cinegloria/movies)
 * [Cine Plaza](https://cinevertentes.herokuapp.com/api/v1/cineplaza/movies)

 ## APP

-O app foi desenvolvido utilizando as seguintes tecnologias:
+The app was developed using the following technologies:

 * [React](https://facebook.github.io/react/)
 * [Redux](http://redux.js.org/)